Live house: Ticket selling

+Capacity

 Attendance in these live houses varies largely by capacity.
 Some live houses are built to be small and intimate, while others can host thousands of people.
 In general, attendees come for specific bands they're supporting, not for just the general atmosphere of the establishment.
 A change in band will often draw a change in crowds.
 While live houses offer food and drinks, attendees come first and foremost to enjoy the live music.
 In many cases, audiences won't drink at all to better experience the music.

-Because live houses operate locally, the music scenes that develop also develop locally.
-The culture and circles that form in one metropolitan area can vary from city to city.
-Thus the scene in Tokyo can often sound very different from the scene that developed and continues to develop in Osaka.

-Live houses often function in local capacities, and the musicians they book are most often locally based.
-These musicians can vary in age and background but frequently share a desire "to maintain creative control, and a preference to keeping it over signing with labels that would offer them greater opportunity at creativity's expense.".
-Usually bands perform what has been termed "underground" music (アングラ in Japanese), which simply means music associated with bands without labels or major labels.
-This can take the shape of heavy rock to emo core, and is often very experimental.
-In support of this new exploration in music, but opposed to the business model live houses established, some establishments developed what has become known as Onkyo (or Onkyokei) which is just as experimental but in settings that don't demand so much from the audience or performers.